BaseMax/SSHFinderC/README.md

 - `-h, --help`: Displays the help message and usage information.
 - `-r, --range`: Specifies the IP range or local network to scan.
 The format can be a single IP address, a range using CIDR notation (e.g., 192.168.1.0/24), or a combination of both (e.g., 192.168.1.0/24,192.168.2.0/24).
 - `-p, --port`: Specifies the port number to scan for SSH services (default is port 22).
-- `-t, --threads`: Specifies the number of concurrent threads to use for scanning (default is 10).
+- `-t, --threads`: Specifies the number of concurrent threads to use for scanning (default is 10) -> comming soon :).
 Here's an example command for scanning a local network (192.168.1.0/24) for SSH systems:

 ```shell